dheero/OBF.github.io/wiki/Google_Summer_of_Code_2015_Ideas.md

 :\* Refactor old classes or develop new optimized code for NGS analysis

 Challenges : This can be a self-contained project, but will require a lot of discussion on what areas to focus on.
+Some knowledge of C-based code may be required in cases where low-level library bindings could be generated.

 <!-- -->